 Nigeria is launching a review of its civil aviation oversight system following the fatal June 3 crash of a Dana Air MD-83, with the country’s aviation minister, Stella Oduah, ordering a panel to convene next week to review “technical and administrative practices.”
 The announcement comes as Harold Demuren, the head of the Nigerian Civil Aviation Authority (NCAA), is facing calls for his resignation, and the Nigerian senate is demanding he be suspended.
 Nigeria historically has a poor ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Nigeria Examines Aviation Oversight Practices In Wake Of Dana Air Crash".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Nigeria Examines Aviation Oversight Practices In Wake Of Dana Air Crash".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.